suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# Every time our browser handles an event we are `addEventListener` handling...
+# Every time our browser handles an event, we are `addEventListener` handling...

 ... we get our function called _AND_ we get an `event` object!

 ---

-# Lets check out that event!
+# Let us check out that event!

 ```js
 function handleClickSquare(event) {